mtr6093/UI-Pattern-Project-2/README.md

 ### Installing

-You can open the index.html file from the link above to se the web based UI.
+You can open the index.html file from the link above to see the web based UI.

 ### Visuals